bartkl/presentations/linkml240620/index.md

 * No Linked Data compatibility
 * Hard to interoperate with other tools
 * Hard to do version management and CI/CD automation
-* Heavily disliked by developers.
+* Heavily disliked by developers

 ---